LauraBrumleve/Digital-Libraries-Final-Project/pages/metadata_outline.md

 This was the metadata object fields that I created during the inital stages of this project.

-{% include feature/pdf.html objectid="Metadata .pdf" %}
+{% include feature/Digital-Libraries-Final-Project/objects
+/Metadata .pdf %}